Travel is not easy.

 4. Expression of Joy

-I remember a few years ago struggling with this travel lifestyle and business we had created.
+I remember a few years ago struggling with this travel lifestyle and online travel business we had created.

 I spoke to my energy healer and spiritual mentor friend Belinda about it.
 I felt quite unworthy, or self indulgent to have created a life that involved me traveling all the time.